drshahizan/learn-github/README.md

 - [Youtube - Getting Started with GitHub Pages](https://youtu.be/QyFcl_Fba-k)
 - [Youtube - Github Pages: Web Hosting Gratis dengan GitHub Pages](https://youtu.be/rgDDWhQe-ow)
 - [GitHub Pages examples](https://github.com/collections/github-pages-examples)

-## Github Education
-GitHub Education is a program designed to support students and educators by providing them with free access to various tools and resources to learn, teach, and collaborate on coding and technology projects.
-The program offers a range of benefits, including free access to GitHub Enterprise, GitHub Pro, and a host of developer tools, as well as access to various courses, webinars, and learning resources.
-GitHub Education aims to foster a community of learners and educators by connecting students and teachers worldwide to create innovative projects and push the boundaries of technology. [**[More info...]**](./materials/education)

 ## Github Projects
 GitHub is a web-based platform that is widely used for version control and collaborative software development.
 GitHub projects refer to the various software projects that are hosted on the platform.